Swim Where It’s Monitored (SWIM)

-Swim Guide 101
+Swim Guide Sites

 What do the colors mean?

 Green = the site has passed water quality tests 95% of the time or more.

-- Yellow = Beach has passed water quality tests 60-95% of the time
+Yellow = Beach has passed water quality tests 60-95% of the time

 Red = the site has failed water quality tests 40% or more of the time.

 How does it work?

 If testing shows high levels of bacteria, the site is re-tested the following day.
 When elevated bacteria levels remain, ADPH issues a public health advisory.
-Mobile Baykeeper posts these results to Swim Guide, giving easy-to-identify results in real time.
+Mobile Baykeeper posts all results to Swim Guide, giving easy-to-identify results in real time.

 Download The App